Aaron Wan-Bissaka: West Ham agree £15m deal as Man Utd agree £17.2m fee to sign Noussair Mazraoui from Bayern Munich

-Manchester United agree £17.2m deal to sign Bayern Munich defender Noussair Mazraoui; Man Utd right-back Aaron Wan-Bissaka looks set to depart first and sign for West Ham; Wan-Bissaka poised to travel to London for a medical on Sunday ahead of completing move worth around £15m
+Manchester United agree £17.2m deal to sign Bayern Munich defender Noussair Mazraoui; Man Utd right-back Aaron Wan-Bissaka looks set to depart first and sign for West Ham; Wan-Bissaka has finalised his exit from Man Utd and is set to undergo his West Ham medical on Monday

 Manchester United are expected to receive a fee in the region of £15m for the former Crystal Palace right-back.

-Wan-Bissaka looks set to be replaced by Mazraoui after United agreed a £17.2m deal with Bayern for the Morocco international.
+Wan-Bissaka looks set to be replaced by Mazraoui after Man Utd agreed a £17.2m deal with Bayern for the Morocco international.

 United will pay a transfer fee of £12.9m, plus performance-related add-ons, potentially worth £4.3m.